Annual eco events

 Randwick Community Centre, 27 Munda Street Randwick

-The Eco Living Festival is jam-packed with workshops, talks, demonstrations, live performances, market stalls, sustainable and organic food, fun family entertainment, and the latest ideas and information on living cleaner, greener and more sustainably.
+Eco Living 2023 was jam-packed with workshops, talks, demonstrations, EV display, sustainable and organic food, fun family entertainment, and the latest ideas and information on living cleaner, greener and more sustainably.

 Garage Sale Trail